We’re more than excited to introduce the 10 amazing teams that made it past the Sprint phase into the LGA accelerator!

 eFlow enables interactive remote learning for youth and adults around the world with 3 main offerings: content adaptation and digitization services, custom learning management solutions (especially for solving specific challenges like low digital capacity or weak internet connections), and the eFlow instant-messaging enabled learning platform.

 IO Tree Solutions is a wireless network of smart devices developed using a deep learning algorithm and machine vision designed for the early detection, classification, and counting of different types of harmful pests.
 Farmers can benefit from the IOTree app by receiving real-time reports and updates on the best agricultural practices to deal with pest invasions.
-Using IOTree, the farmers will improve 30% the quality of harvest.
+Using IOTree, the farmers will improve 30% the quality of the harvest.

 IoTree helps farmers in rural areas and marginalized communities by increasing their income and reviving the agriculture sector, in order to avoid them quitting farming or moving to new areas to look for jobs.

 L’Artisan du Liban works for the social and economic development of local artisans covering all the value chain nods.
-They do so by providing sustainable solutions that help support artistry, delivering on the job trainings in handicrafts, designing innovative contemporized products, developing methods and tools, giving artisans the chance to sell their products, and preserving the cultural tradition of crafts.
+They do so by providing sustainable solutions that help support artistry, delivering on job trainings in handicrafts, designing innovative contemporized products, developing methods and tools, giving artisans the chance to sell their products, and preserving the cultural tradition of crafts.
 ADL works in different families of crafts, to create a variety of products, from homeware to accessories, fashion, and jewelry.

 Niman (MezzMix) is offering the true Lebanese garlic dip in a more practical and hygienic package: a squeezable bottle, with a longer shelf-life.
 Their garlic dip is free from mayonnaise, eggs and dairy products.
 It is gentler on the stomach and it comes in different flavors.
 That way, people can consume more garlic without having to think twice!